codebar/tutorials/sql/lesson5/tutorial.md

 ## About Lesson 5

-The previous lessons showed you how to manipulate data from a single table. _Lesson 5_ will show you how to combine data from multiple tables and will bring out the _relational_ part of RDBMS.
+The previous lessons showed you how to manipulate data from a single table. _Lesson 5_ will show you how to combine data from multiple tables and will bring out the _relational_ part of relational databases.

 In this lesson we will keep using the same database than before (https://sqliteonline.com/#fiddle-5be888fa749e451ljodase3y)